Call Our Travel Experts

 Inside Grand Palace Bangkok, you’ll see a simple layout similar to the palaces of Ayutthaya, the former capital of Siam that the Burmese raided.
 The Outer Court once housed the government departments where the King got directly involved in the army, the treasury, and the civil administration.
 The Emerald Buddha is located in this court.

-Next is the Central Court, used as the residence of the King and the halls for conducting state business.
-For tourism purposes, only two throne halls are open but you can see the exquisite architecture on the facade of these buildings.
+Next is the Central Court, which is used as the residence of the King and the halls for conducting state business.
+For tourism purposes, only two throne halls are open, but you can see the exquisite architecture on the facade of these buildings.

 Lastly, the Inner Court is where the royal consorts and daughters of the King resided.
-The court was like a small city populated by women and boys under puberty.
-And even though no royal members lived in this court, it is closed to the public.
+It was like a small city populated by women and boys under puberty.
+Even though no royal members lived in this court, it was closed to the public.

 Interesting Facts about The Grand Palace